Civil Guard (Peru): Reorganization

 A Civil Guard instruction school was opened in 1922, also organized under the tutelage of the Spanish mission.
 During its inauguration ceremony, the Peruvian cry of "Viva el Perú" (Long live Peru) was replaced by "Viva el Perú y la madre España" (Long live Peru and the Spanish motherland).

 The Civil Guard Instruction School in 1923.

-After the creation of the School due to the Supreme Decree of July 3, 1922, there were first and a very careful recruitment of qualified personnel for the installation of the campus, getting the nomination very honorable and excellent military history for the kind of Captains, Lieutenants and Ensigns to be commissioned.
+After the creation of the School following the Supreme Decree of July 3, 1922, there was careful recruitment of qualified personnel for the installation of the campus, getting the nomination "very honorable" and "excellent military history" for the Captains, Lieutenants and Ensigns who were to be commissioned.
 Class sections for security and investigation were met with great care to conduct background and education and to that extent that every cadet's qualifications were met.

 The location chosen for the State Police Academy was the former Hospice of Mercy Hospital, 796 Sebastian Lorente Ibáñez Avenue (Avenue of the Incas before) in the traditional district of Cercado, which was renovated days after the decree took effect.
 The academy officially opened its doors on November 1 the very same year.
 The opening was presided over by President Leguía, together with government officials, the diplomatic corps, and military officials and attaches attending.
 The Spanish community of Lima also graced the event and the Spanish mission chief, LTCOL Pedro Pueyo y España, SCG, entrusted the State War Color to the academy as its director after it was blessed officially by military chaplains and handed over to the President.
 It was followed by the oath-taking of the first cadets of the academy.
 A plaque was unveiled by the presiding officers to commemorate the occasion of its formal opening, and the first Corps of Cadets performed its first march past.

 As part of the opening a giant sign was made in the school entrance with the words of the Civil Guard motto, El honor es su divisa como la madre patria (Honor is its emblem with the mother country), made by no less than President Leguía himself who adapted to Peru the Spanish Civil Guard motto.
 Classes commenced on November 4, 1922, and its first graduation and passing out parade was held on Sept.
 3, 1923, for the first of what became 59 graduating classes of officers.

 The strength of the first class of graduates from the Police Academy, addressed to the Commissioners for Lima, constituted the State Security Corps and the first Corps of Cadets were made up of: